unitymakesus/unity-dev-standards/source/projects/new.md

 ## 1. Pre-Build Checklist

-[Complete the Pre-Build Checklist](https://forms.gle/vreZiAdHggATknt7A): This checklist will walk you through adding a site to Local and creating a repo in GitHub.
+[Complete the Pre-Build Checklist](https://forms.gle/vreZiAdHggATknt7A): This checklist will walk you through adding a site to Local.
 The answers you record in this form will allow other developers on our team to collaborate!

 ## 2. Add Starter Template